 Parenting disputes are particularly complicated when families have ties to multiple jurisdictions.
-A fairly straightforward dispute about custody or a parenting schedule may be exacerbated by a battle about which court has the authority to determine the children’s fate.
+A fairly straightforward dispute about parenting time or decision-making responsibility may be exacerbated by a battle about which court has the authority to determine the children’s fate.

 The Canadian Judicial Council has approved a network of contact judges in the various provinces and territories to assist with inter-jurisdictional parenting disputes.
 The Canadian Network of Contact Judges has established a protocol for handling these cases within Canada and internationally.
 Where a parenting dispute arises, the published guidelines provide for transparent communication between judges in both jurisdictions.

 The judges can address issues including scheduling, interim orders, the enforcement of undertakings, available services in each jurisdiction and the actual logistics of returning a child.
 All these issues can be dealt with between the judges with the parties present.
 This process may facilitate an agreement by removing barriers to communication and access to this information.
 If the parties cannot enter into a consensus on any issue, even procedural issues, then the courts will still need to address the jurisdictional claims in accordance with their respective law and practices.